 - Click the Extensions button on the left and install two extensions: Spell Right by Bartosz Antosik, and Markdown PDF by yzane.

 Your editor is now ready.

 Create a new file.
-You can now start writing your documentation in markdown.
-If you don’t know the syntax, go to https://commonmark.org/help/ and read through the short tutorials.
-They cover everything you need to know to write documentation as code in standardized markdown.
+You can now start writing your documentation in Markdown.
+If you do not know the syntax, go to https://commonmark.org/help/ and read through the short tutorials.
+They cover everything you need to know to write documentation as code in standardized Markdown.

 This section contains recommendations, tips, and tricks that will help your content read like professional documentation.
 Note that every writer develops a unique writing style and process as they gain practical experience.
 The more you write, the better your documentation will be.
 However, there are certain steps you can take to make your content better, even if you have never written documentation before.